Dhad, Maharashtra: Demographics

-According to Census 2011 information the location code or village code of Dhad village is 529304.
-Dhad village is located in Buldana tehsil of Buldana district in Maharashtra, India.
-It is situated 25km away from sub-district headquarter Buldana (tehsildar office) and 25km away from district headquarter Buldana.
+According to 2011 census of India information the location code or village code of Dhad village is 529304.
+Dhad village is located in Buldhana tehsil of Buldhana district in Maharashtra.
+It is situated 25km away from sub-district headquarter Buldhana (tehsildar office) and 25km away from district headquarter Buldhana.
 As per 2009 stats, Dhad village is also a gram panchayat.

 The total geographical area of village is 1541.27 hectares.
 Dhad has a total population of 12,340 peoples, out of which male population is 6,485 while female population is 5,855.
 Literacy rate of dhad village is 72.57% out of which 77.83% males and 66.75% females are literate.
 There are about 2,365 houses in dhad village.
 Pincode of dhad village locality is 443106.

 When it comes to administration, Dhad village is administrated by a sarpanch who is elected representative of the village by the local elections.
 As per 2019 stats, Dhad village comes under Chikhli assembly constituency & Buldhana parliamentary constituency.
 Buldana is nearest town to dhad for all major economic activities, which is approximately 25km away.